 For example, one kind of groove that is common in architecture is error handling strategy.
 Whether you handle errors by returning error codes or throwing exceptions is part of your architecture.
 In practice, most teams will choose one error handling mechanism as the dominant approach, the other as the subordinate approach, because you often need to use both.
 Among the roles of the architect is choosing the dominant approach to error handling, keeping the flame of the dominant approach, and educating the team on when the subordinate approach is an acceptable alternative.
 That's one aspect of the architect's job, and that's a social role.

-working on right now, for example, I noticed that some of the database
+now, for example, I noticed that some of the database tables have

 foo would have a